SBA Economic Injury Disaster Loan (EIDL) & Emergency Advance Program

 SBA has resumed processing EIDL applications that were submitted before the portal stopped accepting new applications on April 15 and will be processing these applications on a first-come, first-served basis.

-Update: As of June 15, SBA is accepting new EIDL and EIDL Advance applications from qualified small businesses and U.S. agricultural businesses.
+Update: In December 2020, SBA extended the deadline to December 31, 2021 for accepting new EIDL and EIDL Advance applications from qualified small businesses and U.S. agricultural businesses.

 Small businesses with less than 500 employees (including sole proprietorships, independent contractors, and self-employed persons), private non-profit organizations, or 501(c)(19) veterans organizations affected by COVID-19 are eligible.